mohamedtaher567/jpay-java-exercise/README.md

 # Backend Orientation
 - Backend is written in java using Spring Boot framework.
 - Unit tests are written using JUnit Test 5.
 Mockito is used.
 Test Coverage: 93.9%.
+- A new table is created in the database using flyway SQL migration.
+- The new table is for phone numbers `phone_numbers`.
+To hold phone numbers data and make it easy for filtering and pagination.
+- The table is populated using another flyway java migration.

 # Frontend Orientation
 - Frontend is written using React.js framework.